Series-Parallel Circuit Definition

 $I={{I}_{1}}+{{I}_{2}}$

-Fig.5: Currents and Voltages in Series-Parallel Circuit
+Figure 5: Currents and Voltages in Series-Parallel Circuit

 In each of these cases, the current through the individual resistors can be calculated easily using current-divider rule.

-Voltage drops in Series-Parallel Circuit
+Voltage Drops in Series-Parallel Circuit

 As always, the voltage drop across any resistor is the product of the resistance value and the current through the resistor.
 In figure 4,